tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 IT'S YA BOI, TEAM SPIRIT.
 PLODDING AROUND MOST OF THE SEASON, BUT PULLING UP WHEN BIG MONEY HAPPENS.

-The most notable story for Spirit this year was seeing Rue's growth.
+The most notable story for Spirit this year was seeing rue's growth.
 It's a real testament to Miposhka, and the rest of Spirit's support staff, to consistently be able to bring in untested players and polish them into champion diamonds.
 Riyadh was also Larl's first LAN win on Spirit in 2023 before going on to win TI12 three months later.

 **What would success look like?** Win Bucharest, lose Singapore, win Seattle, lose Copenhagen.
 I don't need a bigger sample size, I know how this trend works.